lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 in separate configurations, allowing resource configurations to be packaged and re-used.

-Here is code example that allows to create basic network infrastrustire in AWS:
+Here is a code example that allows to create basic network infrastructure in AWS:
 ::